youssefmohammad79/ox_project/README.md

 ### Sara
 ## Ahmed

-# how the program works ??
+# How the program works ??
-## the program works on simple xo game which makes a frendily game betwen us it works when you press run
+the program works on simple xo game which makes a frendily game betwen us it works when you press run